LeakyBucket/Sleeper/README.md

 ## What is it?

 Sleeper is a very small library for handling variable sleep intervals.
 It will handle a "list" of intervals or it will also handle conditional schedules.
 It is also possible to specify whether a schedule is cyclic or not.
+Sleeper is a gem for those rare situations where you might want to wait for different periods of time.
+It's probably most useful in situations where you want to sleep dependent on the result of some piece of code.

 ## Short How